jguamie/system-design/notes/google-file-system.md

 * Clients initially interact with the master for metadata.
 After that, clients communicate directly with the chunkservers
 * Clients only cache metadata.
 Clients stream huge files or have working sets too large to be cached.
 ### Chunk Size
-* Files are divided into fixed-size 64 GB chunks.
+* Files are divided into fixed-size 64 MB chunks.
 Each chunk is identified by a globally-unique 64 bit chunk handle.
 * Large chunk sizes reduce client interactions with the master.
 Reads and writes on the same chunk only require one initial request to the master for chunk location info.
 ### Metadata
 * The metadata consists of file and chunk namespaces, access control information, file-to-chunk mappings, and chunk locations (on all replicas).